avnet-iotconnect/iotc-wiced-sdk/README.md

 ```

 * Copy the contents of the 43xxx_Wi-Fi directory over the same directory inside the WICED SDK directory.
-* Copy the contents of the iotc-c-lib directory over the WICED SDK libraries/protocols/iotc-c-lib/ directory.
+* Copy the contents of the iotc-c-lib directory over the WICED SDK libraries/protocols/iotc-c-lib directory.
 * Alternatively, if you wish to maintain source control,  you can create (symbolic or windows) links of this repo into the corresponding WICED SDK directories.

 ### Demo Setup

 * Launch the WICED IDE.
 * Enter your wifi username and password into 43xxx_Wi-Fi/apps/demo/iotconnect_demo/wifi_config.dct.
+* Enter your IoTConnect CPID, Enviroment and evice uniqie ID at 43xxx_Wi-Fi/apps/demo/iotconnect_demo/iotconnect_client_config.h.
 * Use linux tools provided in tools/ecc-certs at the root of this repository to create certificates for your device.
 Follow the instructions in that directory.
 * Place your device certificate and key in the 43xxx_Wi-Fi/resources/apps/iotconnect_demo/ directory.
-* Create a target matching your platform in the right side panel *Make Target" of the C/C++ perspective "demo.appliance-CYW943907AEVAL1F download run".
+* Create a target matching your platform in the right side panel *Make Target" of the C/C++ perspective
+"demo.iotconnect_demo-CYW943907AEVAL1F download run".
 Replace CYW943907AEVAL1F with your own platform string.
+* For Laird EWB: you can use the target *demo.iotconnect_demo-LAIRD_EWB-ThreadX-NetX-SDIO-debug download download_apps run*.
+T
+his target will also make it possible to debug the software as described in the section below.

-### Debugging with LAIRD EWB
+### Debugging with Laird EWB

 (from https://community.cypress.com/thread/32393?start=0&tstart=0)